Wanted murder suspect hiding in the area, Aiken County Sheriff's Office says

-A suspect wanted for the murder of an Aiken woman in May is thought to be hiding in the area with the help of others, according to the Aiken County Sheriff's Office.
+A man wanted for the May murder of an Aiken woman is thought to be hiding in the area with the help of others, according to the Aiken County Sheriff's Office.

 Daiquan Lamar Lee, 23, is wanted for murder, armed robbery and possession of a weapon during a violent crime.